McNerdius/TailBlazorLite/README.md

 # Roadmap

 * Keep `main` and in sync with .NET 6 previews and any Tailwind CSS releases that change the still-preview JIT mode.
-* When .NET 6 / Tailwind JIT are stable, put `tailblazor` template on NuGet and use branches to keep up with previews.
+* When .NET 6 / Tailwind JIT are stable, put a `tailblazor` template on NuGet and use branches to keep up with previews.

-**.NET 6 Preview 7 will be skipped due to an issue solved in RC1.** I will keep `main` on Preview 6 and create an RC1 branch, to be merged in September when RC1 is "official".
-The template in that branch is based on Preview 7's `dotnet new blazorwasm` - but RC1 is required to build/run it.